pmjdebruijn/BIGTREETECH-SKR-mini-E3-V1.2/README.md

 After flashing the appropriate compiled firmware.bin, if desired, you should (re-)calibrate your extruder (E-steps) first.

-Then run optionally run Hotend PID autotuning.
+Then run Hotend PID tuning.

 Next do a _bed level corners_, using a ~200gsm (~0.25mm) thick piece of paper.